TrueBlocks/trueblocks-core/docs/readmes/admin-init.md

 ```[plaintext]
 Purpose:
-  Initialize the index of appearances by downloading Bloom filters.
+  Initialize the TrueBlocks system by downloading from IPFS.

 Usage:
   chifra init [flags]

 Flags:
-  -a, --all   download full index chunks as well as Bloom filter
+  -a, --all   in addition to Bloom filters, download full index chunks

 Global Flags:
   -x, --fmt string   export format, one of [none|json*|txt|csv|api]